2024 community service

-In 2021 Sienna Women's League (SWL) has chosen to focus its service and support with three main non-profit organizations.
-These include work with Hope for Three, Houston Methodist Sugar Land Cancer Survivorship Program, and Shared Dreams, which is affiliated with Fort Bend ISD.
+In 2024 Sienna Women's League (SWL) will continue to serve and support three main non-profit organizations: Hope for Three, Houston Methodist Sugar Land Cancer Survivorship Program, and Shared Dreams, which is affiliated with Fort Bend ISD.
 SWL members also volunteer with Fort Bend Senior Services and Lunches of Love.
+We continue to look for additional organizations for our members to support and will be working with a few new organizations this year.

 Hope for Three